 Exhibit Number 3.1 Description Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's current report on Form 8-K filed with the SEC on May 19, 2016).
 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's current report on Form 8-K filed with the SEC on December 6, 2018).
 3.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's current report on Form 8-K filed with the SEC on March 18, 2019).
 3.4 Certificate of Amendment to the Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Company's current report on Form 8-K filed with the SEC on March 26, 2021).
 3.5 Second Amended and Restated Bylaws (incorporated by reference to Exhibit 3.2 to the Company's current report on Form 8-K filed with the SEC on March 26, 2021).
+10.1 Amended and Restated Investor Rights Agreement dated April 21, 2022, by and between Outlook Therapeutics, Inc. and GMS Ventures and Investments (incorporated by reference to Exhibit 10.1 to the Company's current report on Form 8-K filed with the SEC on April 22, 2022).
+10.2 Amended and Restated Executive Employment Agreement by and between Lawrence Kenyon and Outlook Therapeutics, Inc. dated June 2, 2022 (incorporated by reference to Exhibit 10.1 to the Company's current report on Form 8-K filed with the SEC on June 7, 2022).
 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14(a) and 15d-14(a) promulgated under the Securities Exchange Act of 1934, as amended.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Labels Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)

-^{} Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.
+\ Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.